 Storage: Solid-State Drives (SSDs, Including Intel® Optane™ Memory), Hard Disk Drives (HDDs)

-There are two main types of storage: Solid-state drives (SSDs) and hard disk drives (HDDs).
-There are pros and cons to both, and the good news is that you don't have to choose just one.
+There are two main types of storage: Solid-state drives (SSDs, including Intel® Optane™ Memory) and hard disk drives (HDDs).
+There are pros and cons to choosing either an SSD or HDD, though the good news is that you don't have to choose just one.

-SSDs use NAND-based flash memory — similar to, but faster and more reliable than the flash memory used in a USB stick — to store data, while HDDs store data on a spinning platter.
-SSDs use an integrated processor to access their stored data, while HDDs use a mechanical arm — because SSDs don't need to rely on a mechanical arm, they're much faster than HDDs (and because they don't contain a physical spinning platter, they're also generally much smaller and less susceptible to mechanical failure).
-The speed and convenience of SSDs come at a cost, and SSDs are more expensive per gigabyte than HDDs.
+SSDs use NAND-based flash memory — similar to, but faster and more reliable than the flash memory used in a USB flash drive — to store data.
+In lieu of a mechanical arm, they use integrated processors to access stored data, making them much faster and less prone to mechanical failure than HDDs.
+The speed and convenience of SSDs come at a cost, however; SSDs are more expensive per gigabyte than HDDs.

 Pro-tip: You don't have to pick one.
 Many people use a small SSD as a boot drive (for the operating system, games, and other programs) and fill the rest of their bays with cheap HDDs for maximum storage capacity.